 - lunes – lunes de lectura, lunes de libro

-- martes – martes de mapa, martes de motivación, arte martes,
+- martes – martes de meme, martes de motivación, arte martes,

 - miércoles – miércoles de música, miau miércoles